lucidworks/banana/README.md

 `fusion` branch is used for Lucidworks Fusion release.
 The code base and features are the same as `develop`.
 The main difference is in the configuration.

-## Banana 1.6.17
+## Banana 1.6.18

-This release includes adding support for changes in Fusion 3.1 BlobStore API, which used for loading, saving, and searching dashboards.
-It also include the following bug fixes:
+This release includes bug fixes and adding support for changes in Blob Store API of Fusion 4.
+Here is the list of changes:
-1. Fix "to" field does not properly convert display of its text from ASCII.
+1. Fix bug for Solr when saving and loading dashboards from the dashboard field defined as a multi-valued field.
+2. Rename index.html title from "Banana 3" to "Banana".
+3. Add Japan map.
+4. Update README for enabling CORS in Solr and add a sample webdefault.xml for Solr 6.
+5. Fix bug when loading saved dashboards from another Solr server.
+6. Fix rows=0 bug when exporting from Terms panel.
+7. Fix error when loading dashboard from blob due to '/' prefix in name.
-2. Fix issues with BlobStore API.
+8. Fix IE 11 issues by replacing startsWith() and endsWith() with indexOf().
-3. Fix filter panel to display time filter in locale value, instead of UTC time.
-4. Fix error when running grunt build.
+9. Update Search Analytics dashboard for Fusion.
+10. Add notes to Fusion Metrics dashboard telling users to enable metrics first.

 ## Older Release Notes